apache/flink/docs/content/docs/dev/configuration/connector.md

 For projects that are not set up from those templates, we recommend adding the Maven Shade Plugin to build the application jar with all required dependencies.

 **Important:** For Maven (and other build tools) to correctly package the dependencies into the application jar, these application dependencies must be specified in scope *compile* (unlike the core dependencies, which must be specified in scope *provided*).

 ## Packaging Dependencies

-In the Maven Repository, you will find connectors named "flink-connector-<NAME>" and "flink-sql-connector-<NAME>".
+On [Maven Central](https://search.maven.org), we publish connectors named "flink-connector-<NAME>" and "flink-sql-connector-<NAME>".
 The former are thin JARs while the latter are uber JARs.

-In order to use the uber JARs, you can shade them in the uber JAR of your application, or you can add them to the `/lib` folder of the distribution (i.e. SQL client).
+In order to use the uber JARs, you can shade them (including and renaming dependencies to create a private copy) in the uber JAR of your application, or you can add them to the `/lib` folder of the distribution (i.e. SQL client).

-[ EXPLAIN PROS and CONS ]
+If you shade a dependency JAR, you will have more control over the dependency version in the job JAR.
+In case of shading the thin JAR, you will have even more control over the transitive dependencies, since you can change the versions without changing the connector version (binary compatibility permitting).

+If you include uber JARs directly in the distribution, this can simplify the management of dependencies in a shared multi-job Flink cluster, but it also means that you will lock in a specific version of the dependency.

 In order to create an uber JAR to run the job, do this: